Jeff Gallo's Bike Build

 A little late in the game but realized we needed a sprocket cover, so I ordered one off eBay.
 Couldn't find a clean one, so it was back to cleaning, sanding and buffing again.
 Being that it was a small piece helped cut down on time.

 (Feb.
 14, 2020)

-Also, the gas tank was cleaned internally this week before it goes off to paint, Ordered a fuel tap and gas gap gasket off eBay.
+The gas tank was cleaned internally this week before it goes off to paint, and in the meantime I ordered a fuel tap and gas gap gasket off eBay.

-The 1/8" aluminum oil tank is coming along and with the welder. fittings are being added for supply, return and venting as well.
+March 3rd, 2020: The 1/8" aluminum oil tank has really come along since its been with the welder.
+Fittings were added for cap, supply and return as well.